 Finance

-Co-authors: Darwin Choi, Zhenyu Gao, Wenxi Jiang, and Hulai Zhang
+Authors (in alphabetical order): Darwin Choi, Zhenyu Gao, Wenxi Jiang, Yutong Yan, and Hulai Zhang

 Machine Learning